-In the 16th century, the Bathory family was the masters here.
-They moved the Croats to their lands, from parts occupied by the Turks.
-The castle was in the hands of the Pálffy family for the longest time, from the 17th century to 1932, when it was bought by Slovaks.
+In the 16th century, the Bathory family was the lords in Devín.
+They moved from their lands in Croatia, occupied than by the Turks.
+In 1527, Turkish armed raid tried unsuccessfully to occupy Devín.
+Another attack on the castle, this time ended with its capture, was carried out in 1616 by the rebellious vassals of Jan Keglević, and by the army of Gábor Bethlen in 1620 during the anti-Habsburg uprising.
+To protect Devín, the emperor gave it to the magnate Nicholas Pálffy, whose descendants owned the castle until 1932, when it was bought by Slovaks.
 In 1809, the castle was blown up by the Napoleonic army and has been a ruin since then.
 Since 1961, it is available to visitors, but in the 1980s part of castle was closed for political reasons.
 The border with Austria runs just behind the castle rock and the communist authorities were afraid that someone might try to escape.

 At present, on the large, surrounded by a defensive wall and with three gates, the lower castle, there are traces of Roman buildings from the 3rd century and the foundations of the early Moravian church from the 9th century.
 Near the north gate there are relics of the 15th century watchtower.
 The middle castle is distinguished by the remains of the Garay and Bathory palace.
 In the renaissance palace, an exhibition of objects found during excavations was placed.
 Along the southern section of the wall, only the foundations of economic buildings have been preserved.
 On the south side you can see the watchtower.
 The oldest part of the stronghold, that is the upper castle, remains in a state of ruin and is currently unavailable due to reconstruction works carried out in it.